waseemji/reddit-clone/README.md

 # reddit-clone
-Django demii project to learn about REST API and Django Rest Framework
+Django demi project to learn about REST API and Django Rest Framework